shah-deep/Who-wants-to-be-a-Millionaire/README.md

-# KBC-game-in-C-program
+# Who wants to be a Millionaire Game in C-program
 KBC game implemented with C programming.

-It is a simple KBC like game that runs in terminal.
+It is a simple "Who wants to be a Millionaire Game" like game that runs in terminal.

 It has user login and sign-up fascility, and uses text files to store data.